The emergence of French statistics. How mathematics entered the world of statistics in France during the 1920s: Emile Borel's apprenticeship in randomness

-The first paper published in the Journal, written by Volterra \cite{Volterra1906}, gives a hint of what Borel hoped to do: {\it For most mathematicians emerges the desire of leading their minds beyond the limits of pure mathematical analysis\footnote{Chez la plupart des math\'ematiciens s'\'eveille le d\'esir naturel de diriger leur esprit hors du cercle de la pure analyse math\'ematique.}}.
+Considerations on randomness, probability and statistics were an important topic for papers from the beginning, especially Borel's in the {\it Revue du Mois}, the journal he founded with his wife in 1905.
+Borel found in it the exact tool he needed to improve his conceptions on these subjects.
+The first paper of the journal, written by Volterra\footnote{{\red About this article, we can consult the detailed study by Durand and Mazliak \cite{DurandMazliak2011}, which argues that the Prolusione was the Borel's first encounter with the kind of applied mathematics represented by biometrics.
+Volterra's quick affirmations about the role of probability and statistics in a near future had an influence on Borel's program.
+The fact that this article was the first published in the {\it Revue du Mois} gives it a strong programmatic nature.}} \cite{Volterra1906}, gave a hint of what Borel hoped to do: {\it For most mathematicians} wrote Volterra, {\it the desire emerges to lead their minds beyond the limits of pure mathematical analysis\footnote{Chez la plupart des math\'ematiciens s'\'eveille le d\'esir naturel de diriger leur esprit hors du cercle de la pure analyse math\'ematique.}}.
 Let us observe that Volterra quotes Pearson and the achievements of the British statistical school as an answer to a situation where the increasing complexity of biological knowledge makes Claude Bernard's experimental method on particular cases impractical.
-The biometric school provided methods to overcome the necessary renouncement to {\it the hope of obtaining a mathematical relation between each ancestor and each descendent\footnote{L'esp\'erance d'obtenir une relation math\'ematique entre chaque anc\^etre et chaque descendant.}.} We shall see below that this kind of consideration is linked with the emergence of mathematical statistics in France.
+The biometric school provided statistical methods to overcome the necessary renunciation of {\it the hope of obtaining a mathematical relation between each ancestor and each descendent\footnote{L'esp\'erance d'obtenir une relation math\'ematique entre chaque anc\^etre et chaque descendant.}}.
+A hint of Borel's interest in Pearson's work is his publication in 1908 of a rather unnoticed note to the Comptes-Rendus in the section {\it Mathematical Statistics}, devoted to considerations bout Pearson's polymorphic curves (\cite{Borel1908b}).